ptavaressilva/ML_API/README.md

 ![GET on endpoint /titanic](img/1.01.png)

-To run tests use `python -m pytest`
+To run tests use the command `pytest`

 ![Running tests](img/1.02.png)